 New Movement Theatre

-Villalobos is Bywater’s favourite media shill.
+Villalobos is Bywater’s favorite media star.
 This dog pound specializing in pitbulls supplies the animals used in the popular reality television show Convicts and Canines, in which Angola inmates are paired with a canine companion as they go about their daily lives on the Farm.
-This is ostensibly to help “rehabilitate” the inmates, but episodes invariably devolve to prurient spectacles such as the dogs urinating on their owners or literally fighting them for scraps of food.
-The jaded, schadenfreude-filled desires of a desensitized public have made Villalobos staff famous in Bywater, and any who object to the dogs’ treatment have learned to stay silent or be fired for slandering the pound’s public image.
-Indeed, Villalobos hypocritically bills itself as one of the few no-kill shelters in NOLA, and dogs come in and go out “faster than a hot sweaty night in the back of a Porsche” as the show’s main character Big Bobby Bunk is wont say.
+This is ostensibly to help rehabilitate the inmates, but episodes invariably devolve to prurient spectacles such as the dogs urinating on their owners or fighting them for scraps of food.
+Villalobos bills itself as one of the few no-kill shelters in NOLA, and dogs come in and go out “faster than a hot sweaty night in the back of a Porsche” as the show’s main character Big Bobby Bunk is wont say.